+It is not possible for the provided rack fixture alone to support the weight of a Switch.
+Its purpose is merely to hold a Switch on the rack.
+Use the guide rails or shelves.
 You must use the guide rails and shelves provided with the rack, and these must be able to support the weight of a Switch (with the maximum number of optional modules installed).

-Use a rack facility that satisfies the conditions described in (2) 19-inch cabinet rack in 2.8 Installation location.
+Use a rack facility that satisfies the conditions described in 2.8 Installation location (2) 19-inch cabinet rack.